LaunchCodeEducation/skills-back-end-java/about/README.md

 ## Topics

-### Object-oriented Topics
+### Java and Object-oriented Programming

+* **Intro to Java**: Characteristics of the Java langauge, and procedural Java syntax
-* **Objects and Classes**: An Object is the basis of everything in Java.
+* **Objects and Classes**: Objects are the basis of everything in Java.
 These powerful constructs have a wide range of uses.
-* **GUIs** A graphical user interface is a nice, clean way for users to interact with your program.
 * **Unit Tests** are an important piece of any program.
 We don't know if something works unless we test it!
-* **Inheritance and Interfaces** are useful for leveraging common behaviors and functionality across your classes.
+* **Inheritance, Polymorphism and Interfaces** are useful for leveraging common behaviors and functionality across your classes.
 * **Exceptions** are used to inform users of invalid inputs or unexpected behaviors.
 * **Abstract classes** can be thought of as interfaces in which we can provide implementations for some of the methods.
+* **More!** There are a lot of nuances to Java.
+We'll cover a few of these in addition to what's above.

-### Spring MVC Topics
+### Spring Boot

 * **Dependency injection** is a technique that allows some of our objects to be created and managed by Spring.
 It adds flexibility to our programs, and will be an essential part of Spring Boot.
 * **Spring Boot** is a special version of Spring MVC that will allow us to easily create full-featured web applications.